Vegan in the Vineyards – Vegan Wine Australia – the Tamar Valley

-Award winning restaurant and cellar door presenting one of Tasmania’s best food and wine experiences.
+Award winning restaurant and cellar door Josef Chromy Wines present one of Tasmania’s best food and wine experiences.
 Their Pinot Noirs are vegan-friendly and their chef will prepare vegan food if notified in advance.

 Stoney Rise Wine Company / Holyman

-Joe Holyman, the winemaker at this vineyard, is regarded as one of Australia’s best.
+Joe Holyman, the winemaker at Stoney Rise, is regarded as one of Australia’s best.
 He also produces some of the best vegan wine in Australia.
 All the wines at this vineyard are vegan, delicious and need to be tasted!
 The view from the cellar door is beautiful, and Lou looked after us like royalty at the cellar door.

 Iron Pot Bay Vineyard

-A family-owned vineyard, all white wines are produced without fining agents so are vegan-friendly.
+A family-owned vineyard, all white wines at Iron Pot Bay are produced without fining agents so are vegan-friendly.
 Their restaurant in the century-old cottage also has a dedicated vegan menu.

-Sustainable grape growing and traditional techniques are used at this beautiful family owned vineyard, with many vegan choices on offer.
+Sustainable grape growing and traditional techniques are used Sinapius – a beautiful family owned vineyard, with many vegan choices on offer.
 You can choose from their 2017 Chardonnay, 2018 Rosé, 2018 Esmé Rouge (Gamay) and their two close planted 2016 Pinot Noirs (La Clairiére and The Enclave).
 These wines are all made from grapes grown on their small 4 hectare estate without any additions and are un-fined and un-filtered.
 No food on offer at this venue – it’s all about the wine!

-Visit Tasmania’s first off-grid winery and taste two incredible vegan wines – the 2018 Pinot Gris and 2018 Rosé which use plant-based fining agents.
+Visit Moore’s Hill – Tasmania’s first off-grid winery and taste two incredible vegan wines – the 2018 Pinot Gris and 2018 Rosé which use plant-based fining agents.

 They can serve a vegan tasting platter at the cellar door by request, using organic micro salad, walnuts, olive oil, pickles and relishes with sourdough bread.

-The following vineyards do not offer any vegan wine or food – Sharmans, Providence, Wines for Joanie, Brook Eden, Delamere, Bay of Fires, Jansz.
+The following vineyards do not offer any vegan wine or food – Providence, Wines for Joanie, Brook Eden, Delamere, Bay of Fires.
 All of their wines use animal products in the fining process.